-- To install two or more DIMMs, refer to the user guide bundled in the motherboard package. - Refer to the user guide for qualified vendor lists of the memory modules.
+To install two or more DIMMs, refer to the user guide bundled in the motherboard package.

 Removing a DIMM from a single clip DIMM socket

 - Press the retaining clip outward to unlock the DIMM. - 2.
 Remove the DIMM from the socket.